 Retail giants like Wal-Mart, Best Buy, and Target begin releasing Black Friday ads about a week before the big day.

 But one week prior isn’t enough lead time for Amazon Black Friday deals to go public.

-In 2015, Amazon opened its Black Friday online store on November 2nd.
-This year, experts expect Amazon to start running Black Friday deals on the 1st, essentially turning the event into Black November.
+Amazon is opening its Black Friday online store on November 1st, essentially turning the event into Black November.

-Amazon expert and co-founder of BestBlackFriday.com, Phil Dengler, estimates that Black Friday and Thanksgiving online sales will increase 13.27 percent YOY and 19.77% YOY, respectively.
+Amazon expert and co-founder of BestBlackFriday.com, Phil Dengler, estimates that total Black Friday and Thanksgiving online sales will increase 5.39 percent YOY and 6.22 YOY, respectively.

-The forecast is even brighter for ecommerce sales according to eMarketer, who predicts a 17.2 percent increase in sales YOY.
+The forecast is even brighter for eCommerce sales according to eMarketer, who predict an increase of 15 percent YOY in 2017 after predicting a 17.2 percent increase in sales YOY in 2016.

 2. Offer free shipping for Amazon Black Friday